-Teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the pupil:
+Teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the pupil.
+An example of this is below:

-- In the first instance, the teacher will tell the pupil to stop the behaviour, explaining to the pupil why their behaviour is unacceptable. - If the pupil does not stop immediately, the teacher will give a second warning. - The child may be asked to write a letter of apology as a means of restitution for their behaviour. - If the pupil continues to behave badly, the teacher will give a final warning, advising that if they continue, they will remove the pupil from the classroom. - If the pupil continues the behaviour following the final warning, the teacher will complete a CPOMS log and may issue another sanction. - Sanctions will be dependent on the seriousness of the misdemeanour. - If a pupil is sent to another classroom, misses playtime or receives another sanction, the headteacher will contact the pupil's parent/carer to advise them of this, and may invite them to discuss their child's behaviour.
+- In the first instance, the teacher will begin by checking that everything is ok, are there any problems, redirection of desired behaviour. - If this continues, provide the first warning and ask the pupil to stop the behaviour, explaining to the pupil why their behaviour is unacceptable. - If the pupil does not stop immediately, the teacher will give a second warning. - If the pupil continues to behave badly, the teacher will provide a 5 minute time-out within the classroom with use of the wellbeing toolkit if required.
+Opportunity to re-engage after 5 minutes. - If the pupil continues the behaviour following the final warning and time out, or if the behaviour shown is at Stage 3 or above, the teacher will complete a CPOMS log, inform SLT and parents/carers. - Sanctions will be dependent on the seriousness of the misdemeanour see appendix i. - If a pupil is sent to another classroom, misses playtime or receives another sanction, the Head of School / SLT will contact the pupil's parent/carer to advise them of this, and may invite them to discuss their child's behaviour. - Persistent poor behaviour may lead to an in-school internal exclusion or a fixed term exclusion